Episcopal Diocese of Nevada

 The Episcopal Diocese of Nevada is the diocese of the Episcopal Church in the USA which comprises the entire State of Nevada.
-The eleventh and current bishop of the Diocese, The Rt.
-Rev. Elizabeth Bonforte Gardner, was ordained and consecrated by Presiding Bishop Michael Curry at Christ Church Episcopal in Las Vegas on March 5, 2022.
-On October 8, 2021, the Reverend Gardner was elected bishop of the Episcopal Diocese of Nevada.
+The Right Rev. Elizabeth Bonforte Gardner is the eleventh and current bishop of the Diocese; she was ordained and consecrated by Presiding Bishop Michael Curry at Christ Church Episcopal in Las Vegas on March 5, 2022.
+On October 8, 2021, Gardner was elected bishop of the Episcopal Diocese of Nevada.

+In 2024, the diocese reported average Sunday attendance (ASA) of 1,627 persons, a decline from 2,648 in 2017.
+The most recent membership statistics (2023) showed 3,983 persons in 28 churches, down from 5,669 in 2017.
+No membership statistics were reported in 2024 national parochial reports.
+It reported plate and pledge financial support in 2024 of $3,509,331.

 The cathedral in this diocese is Trinity Episcopal Cathedral, and is located in Reno.
 It was designated in December 2016.

 In 1971, Nevada achieved separate diocesan status.
 Under the leadership of diocesan bishop Wesley Frensdorff, who served from 1972 to 1985, Nevada became a leader in the concept of Total Ministry, the "ministry of all the baptized," in which laity and clergy have an equal share in ministry.

 The ninth bishop of Nevada, the Right Reverend Katharine Jefferts Schori, was elected the 26th Presiding Bishop of the Episcopal Church at the 2006 General Convention, becoming the first female primate in the Anglican Communion.

 The Diocese works to be faithfully engaged in civic society with people of all faiths through Nevadans for the Common Good, Clergy and Laity United for Economic Justice, the Nevada Faith and Justice Alliance, Communities in Schools, All Our Children, Bread for the World and other groups working for justice and mercy.